Isaac-W/Anreal/README.md

 (Full instructions on how to use Anreal will be posted in the near future.)

+To see pictures of me demonstrating Anreal at Seattle Pacific University's Erickson Research Conference, visit http://isaac-w.github.io/Anreal

 ======

 This repository contains the source code for the server application.
 For the Android client app, go here: https://github.com/Isaac-W/Anreal-Client